 - There will be no sharing of equipment, except between immediate family members.
 This includes all equipment in the 4-H Shooting Sports program.

 Food and Beverage

-- No food and drink maybe served.
+- Boxed or pre-packaged/individual meals may only be served at 4-H activities.
 Youth and adults can bring their own food and drink but may not share with anyone except those their immediate family.

 Make time for proper hygiene

 - Include time in the meeting/event schedule for everyone to wash their hands before eating.
 Take the opportunity now to teach about proper hand washing.

 - Have hand sanitizer, with at least 60% alcohol available if there isn’t a place to wash hands regularly.